Used cars on lot

 However, certified cars are significantly more expensive than non.
 Manufacturers often adjust the price from 2% - 8% higher than the average price tag and, thanks to their popularity in recent years, CPO premiums are still on the rise.
 This can really tax a consumers wallet – about $500 - $1700 for a non luxury vehicle and anywhere from $2000 - $3000 for a luxury vehicle according to CNW Marketing Research.

 Most manufacturers will also advertise based on old warranty standards.
-For example, you are looking at a 2002 vehicle with 96,000 miles on and were further enticed by the 7 year/100,000 warranty.
-Unfortunately that warranty is most likely based open the original warranty; meaning (considering it is 2008) that there is really only about a year left plus the car is so close to 100,000 miles it may run out sooner.
-And, although the limited warranty sounds great, when broken down, most are a simple, 3 month/3,000 mile plan which might not be worth an additional $2,000.
+For example, you are looking at a 2009 vehicle with 96,000 miles on and were further enticed by the 7-year/100,000-mile warranty.
+Unfortunately that warranty is most likely based open the original warranty, meaning that there is really only about a year left plus the car is so close to 100,000 miles it may run out sooner.
+And, although the limited warranty sounds great, when broken down, most are a simple, 3-month/3,000 mile plan which might not be worth an additional $2,000.

 In the most basic sense, a non-certified vehicle is a used car.
 The best part about a non-certified vehicle is the savings.
-Consumers can save thousands by purchasing with a cert.
+Consumers can save thousands.
 When you really think about it, there is no real, hard evidence that certifieds are better than non-certifieds.
 If you take the right steps (see below) and get the car checked by your local mechanic, you can have the same peace of mind you would paying extra for a cert.

 And, in a sense, you can even “certify” the vehicle yourself.
 According to Tom Kontos, VP of online vehicle auction site Adesa Corp, "If you have gone over the vehicle thoroughly, or hired a mechanic to help inspect it, and combine that with an extended warranty, you could create a quasi-certified vehicle.
 That may be a better way to go for people who have the ability and time to go through that themselves and save some money."